 5. Does this method work for macOS/Linux?

 Yes!
-The steps are platform-independent as long as Visual Studio Code and .NET SDK
+The steps are platform-independent as long as Visual Studio Code and .NET SDK are correctly installed.

 By following these steps, you can easily resolve the “scriptcs not found” error in Visual Studio Code and get back to coding in C#.
 Happy coding!